 Under the hood

-Tool prefix | Purpose | Typical actions |
+Squad’s remote MCP server provides 30+ tools across these categories:| Tool prefix | Purpose | Typical actions |

-opportunity_* | Discover and refine product opportunities | create, list, update |
+opportunity_* | Discover and refine product opportunities | create, list, get, update |

-solution_* | Generate and iterate on solutions | create, list, update |
+solution_* | Generate and iterate on solutions | create, list, get, update |

-outcome_* | Track desired business or user outcomes | create, list |
+goal_* | Track desired business or user goals | create, list, get, update |

-knowledge_* | Store useful references / research | create, list |
+knowledge_* | Store useful references / research | create, list, get, delete |

-workspace_* | Manage Squad workspaces | get, update |
+workspace_* | Manage Squad workspaces | get, update, list, select |

 Prerequisites